* Address: Istanbul

 Extra stadium info – Atatürk Olimpiyat Stadyumu

-In 2005, the stadium hosted the UEFA Champions League final between AC Milan from Italy and Liverpool FC from the United Kingdom.
+In 2005, the stadium hosted the UEFA Champions League final between AC Milan from the Italian Republic and Liverpool FC from the United Kingdom.
 AC Milan reached the final after defeating PSV from Eindhoven and Liverpool FC reached the final after defeating Chelsea from London.
 Liverpool Football Club won the tournament after defeating AC Milan after penalties.
 72,000 people showed up for the UEFA Champions League final.
 Liverpool FC won the European championship for football clubs four times before they won the tournament in 2005.